cx-language/cx/README.md

 has cleaner output, and runs builds in parallel by default.
 It can be installed with `sudo apt install ninja-build` (Ubuntu) or `brew install ninja` (macOS).

-If you're on Ubuntu or macOS you can run the provided `setup-build-*.sh` script to automatically download all the dependencies and invoke the appropriate commands to generate a ready-to-use build system.
+If you're on Ubuntu or macOS you can run the provided `setup-build.sh` script to automatically download all the dependencies and invoke the appropriate commands to generate a ready-to-use build system.

 Otherwise, install the dependencies manually and do the following in the root directory of the repository: